maxnovak/puzzles/README.md

-# python puzzles
+# Puzzles

-Python practice from problems posted on `r/dailyprogrammer`
+A place to keep puzzles and practice problems